ehn-dcc-development/eu-dcc-overview/readme.md

 TSi provide open source reference implementations of the DCC.
 In addition, they operate the EU trust Gateway (DGCG) including onboarding services.

-The sister organization EU Digital Green Certificates (https://github.com/eu-digital-green-certificates) - managed by TSi - is the home of the official reference implementations of the DCC Gateway, Holder and Verifier apps, and associated tooling.
+The sister organization EU Digital Green Certificates (https://github.com/eu-digital-green-certificates) - managed by TSi - is the home of the official reference implementations of the DCC gateway, Holder and Verifier apps and associated tooling.

-A number of Member States have open sourced their implementations, including their singing services, Holder apps and Verifier apps.
+A number of Member States have open sourced their implementations, including their signing services, Holder apps and Verifier apps.
 You can find an overview of them here.

-## Specifications
+# Specifications

 [LINK to app spec repos]